nicolasSaid/ETWeek10/README.md

 # ETWeek10

+<p>First, start with Trees.cpp for a review of binary search trees.</p>

-<p>Work on Heaps.cpp and we will discuss the answer key after everyone has finished</p>
+<p>Then, work on Heaps.cpp after we discuss the properties of a heap</p>